mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 1 row in set (0.28 sec)
 ```

-As you can see the accuracy of the model is 1.
+As you can see the accuracy of the model is 1 (i.e. 100%).
 This is the result of using a limited dataset of 5000 rows.
 In reality when using the whole dataset, you will probably see a more reasonable accuracy.

 You are now done with creating the predictor! ✨